Shadizzle/rainfall-calculator-hs/README.md

 ## Requirements

-You will need to install [GHC](https://www.haskell.org/ghc) to compile from source, but the rainfall file is precompiled for Arch Linux.
+You will need to install [GHC](https://www.haskell.org/ghc) to compile from source, but comes with a `rainfall-arch` file precompiled on Arch Linux.

 ## Usage